wjgilmore/dreamfactory-book/docs/reference/appendixa.md

 ## FreeTDS configuration (Linux and OS X only)

-* `DF_FREETDS_DUMP`: Enabling and location of dump file, defaults to disabled or default freetds.conf setting"
+* `DF_FREETDS_DUMP`: Enabling and location of dump file, defaults to disabled or default freetds.conf setting
-* `DF_FREETDS_DUMPCONFIG`: Location of connection dump file, defaults to disabled"
+* `DF_FREETDS_DUMPCONFIG`: Location of connection dump file, defaults to disabled

 ## Cache